Navy Midshipmen baseball

 The Navy Midshipmen baseball team is a varsity intercollegiate athletic team of the United States Naval Academy in Annapolis, Maryland, United States.
 The team is a member of the Patriot League, which is part of the National Collegiate Athletic Association's Division I. Navy's first baseball team was fielded in 1893.
 The team plays its home games at Terwilliger Brothers Field at Max Bishop Stadium in Annapolis, Maryland.
-The Midshipmen are coached by Paul Kostacopoulos.
+The Midshipmen are currently coached by Chuck Ristano.
+Navy has won the Patriot League baseball tournament six times (1994, 1998, 1999, 2002, 2011, 2016) and have represented the League in NCAA tournament play seven times (1995 saw them selected with no prior tournament play) while winning the regular season championship twelve times.

+Navy in the NCAA Tournament

+The NCAA Division I baseball tournament started in 1947.
+The Midshipmen have played in the tournament nine times, most recently in 2016.

 Major League Baseball

 Navy has had 10 Major League Baseball Draft selections since the draft began in 1965.